JackConnor98/ThT_Analysis/README.md

 ### Author: Jack P Connor

+## Intallation
+All the required dependancies can be installed with the following line: pip install tkinter pandas matplotlib numpy scipy math

 ## General Overview
 This code uses TKinter to create a GUI built for analysing ThT assays using data directly from a plate reader as the input.
 First, select which data you would like to analyse and it will bring you to the analysis screen.